advancedtelematic/tuf-test-vectors/README.md

 ## License

-This project is licensed under the MIT license.
-See [LICENSE](./LICENSE) for more information.
+This code is licensed under the [MIT license](COPYING.MIT), a copy of which can be found in this repository.
+All code is copyright HERE Europe B.V., 2017-2019.

+We require that contributors accept the terms of Linux Foundation's [Developer Certificate of Origin](https://developercertificate.org/).
+Please see the [contribution instructions of aktualizr](https://github.com/advancedtelematic/aktualizr/blob/master/CONTRIBUTING.md) for more information.